-Bruce has been the Facilities Manager for the Mequon Nature Preserve for the past two years.
+Bruce has been the Facilities Manager for the Mequon Nature Preserve since 2010.
 He worked in the printing trade for 37 years before his retirement.
 He also retired from the Air Force Reserves after 25 years of service.
 In his spare time, Bruce enjoys spending time at his cabin in Crivitz.
 You can also find him at every Packer event.
 He is known in Green Bay as the “ACME PACKER.”
 Bruce, in his unique Packer attire, has even appeared on The Today Show, The Tonight Show, and on ESPN.
 In 2009, he was a finalist for the Packer Fan Hall of Fame.
 Bruce is married to Vicki and has two grown children.
-He is the proud “Papa” of four granddaughters.
+He is the proud “Papa” of five granddaughters.

 Louise is commonly known as an African spurred tortoise (Centrochelys sulcata) or Sulcata tortoise.
 Her native range would be the southern half of the Sahara Desert in Africa.
 The Sulcata tortoise’s lifespan can range anywhere between 50 to 150 years, but most captive individuals live to around 50.
 Most of her diet is various grasses and vegetables.
 Fruits are ok but should make up a very small proportion of her diet.
 (Strawberries are her favorite treat!)